 My job was to pick out a gift for that cousin.
-Then, at our family Christmas celebration we exchanged gifts with each other.
+Then at our family Christmas celebration, we exchanged gifts with each other.
+We packaged our Secret Santa gifts with special Secret Santa gift tags.
 On the back of each gift tag, we would write a clue about ourselves to help the recipient guess.
 Usually something nobody else in the family knew about us.

 Before opening the gift, the recipient would try to guess who the Secret Santa was.
 It was a highlight of our holiday gatherings growing up.

 Another Secret Santa Exchange that I participated in was at school.
 You picked the name of someone in your class.
 Then throughout the week, you gave little gifts (under $1) to that person along with a clue.
 At the end of the week, you tried to guess who your Secret Santa was and received a final gift.
 It was so much fun getting to know classmates this way and who doesn’t like a little surprise every day for a week right before the holidays.

 A Secret Santa Exchange is a really fun holiday game.
 You can set up the gift exchange for a family holiday celebration, classroom activity or for your at work party.
 Or take the idea of Secret Santa and adapt it for a different holiday like Valentine’s Day.

 And the best part is that it’s simple to host.
 Just use these tips below and you can have your own Secret Santa fun at your next Christmas celebration.

 As I mentioned above, I am not too positive that the Secret Santa exchanges that I participated in as a child were really that random.
 It seems that after all of those holidays, a name would have repeated itself at least once.